steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 felt capable of developing novel and useful algorithms.

 Had I been asked to review this paper, I would not have made the decision to reject.
-Certainly I would have asked for major revisions, but I think that ultimately this is worthwhile work.
+Certainly I would have asked for major revisions, but ultimately I think this is worthwhile work.
 I would have pointed out that they were in fact fitting a logistic regression model and basically made them aware of all of the contents of this post.
 I would have asked them to rewrite the paper with this awareness in mind; to rewrite it as a discussion of the connections